 The primary objective of the University of Kentucky College of Medicine Trainees in Research Advisory Committee (TRAC) is to develop the trainee community in the College.
 The TRAC is comprised of faculty, administrative staff, and postdoctoral and graduate student representatives who serve as resources to enhance the training environment for all trainees in the basic and clinical sciences.
-In addition to the Poster Competition, TRAC programs include a Career Development Seminar Series and a Research Seminar Series designed to support trainee career development.
+In addition to the Poster Competition, TRAC programs include a Career Development Seminar Series designed to support trainee professional development.

-As a postdoc, we invite you to participate in the 10th Annual Postdoctoral Poster Session.
+As a trainee, we invite you to participate in the Annual Trainee Poster Session.
 In order to provide an opportunity for presentation of data and development of presentation skills, the TRAC has instituted a peer-reviewed poster session.
 This unique opportunity permits scholars across diverse disciplines to present their work in progress in a friendly environment for constructive feedback.
 This event will provide the presenters direct feedback on the organization and presentation of their posters.
 Generous awards will be presented to the best poster presentations.
-All postdoctoral fellows and scholars are encouraged to participate.
+All trainees are encouraged to participate.
 Each participant is limited to one poster.
-Early submissions are encouraged, and abstracts must be submitted by March 9, 2019, to be considered.
+A call for abstracts usually goes out early in the spring semester.
 This is a wonderful opportunity to showcase your research and compete for awards.

 Sponsored by the Trainees in Research Advisory Committee and Office of Biomedical Education